leephilipx/leephilipx/README.md

 <a href="https://www.linkedin.com/in/philip-lee-hann-yung-ab4503193/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" height="50%"/></a>

-🔭 Looking for job opportunities related to AI Engineering, Machine Learning, Data Science, Data Engineering based in Singapore.
+🔭 I am actively seeking full-time opportunities in the fields of *AI Engineering, Machine Learning, Data Science, and Data Engineering* based in Singapore.
+My availability to start is July 2023 and I am eager to contribute my skills and expertise to a new role.
 🎓 Final-year **Bachelor of Engineering (Electrical and Electronic Engineering)** at *Nanyang Technological University, Singapore*.

 <br>